gundalow/proposals/ISSUE_TEMPLATE.md

 Does / should this require documentation?
 If so, describe here.
 This section is optional but could be helpful.

 ## Anything else?
 If you'd like to add anything else beyond the above required and optional sections, you are welcome to do so.
-E